tensorflow/minigo/RESULTS.md

 - Resigning saves compute cycles
 - Resigning removes mostly-decided late-game positions from the dataset, helping prevent overfitting to a large set of very similar looking, very biased data.
-- We need some resign-disabled games; otherwise we forget how to play endgame.
+- We need some calibration games; otherwise we forget how to play endgame.
-- Resign disabled games also prevent our bot from going into a self-perpetuating loop of "resign early" -> used as training data, resulting in the bot being even more pessimistic and resigning earlier.
+- Calibration games also prevent our bot from going into a self-perpetuating loop of "resign early" -> used as training data, resulting in the bot being even more pessimistic and resigning earlier.

-This, combined with our better selfplay performance, made it a relatively painless decision to decide to roll back the few days progress, while changing resign disable rate from 5% -> 20%.
+This, combined with our better selfplay performance, made it a relatively painless decision to decide to roll back the few days progress, while changing calibration fraction from 5% -> 20%.

 ### v7, May 16-July-17

-Rolled back to model v5-173; continued with the flags & features added in v7a, but with holdout data being written from the start ;)  And also with the resign-disabled fraction increased to 20%
+Rolled back to model v5-173; continued with the flags & features added in v7a, but with holdout data being written from the start ;)  And also with the calibration rate increased to 20%

-We expect to see it go sideways as it adapts to the new proportion of resign-disabled games, then show a similar improvement to the v7a improvement.
+We expect to see it go sideways as it adapts to the new proportion of calibration games, then show a similar improvement to the v7a improvement.
 After that, if it flattens off again we'll lower the learning rate further.

 After our learning rate cuts, the ratings appeared to taper off.
 A brief bit of